"What's a Magneto? ...'Sabretooth'? 'Storm'? What do they call you? 'Wheels'? This is the stupidest thing I ever heard." —Wolverine, X-Men (2000)

 Technically, this is also true of Montgomery Falsworth, aka "Union Jack", the British counterpart to Captain America.
 However, Falsworth is not a costumed hero in this movie so there would be no reason to say the name at all.

 In The Avengers, Clint Barton is called "Hawkeye" all of once by the Black Widow during the Battle of New York.
-It appears to be his radio callsign.
+It appears to be his radio callsign, with the name appearing briefly when Coulson is viewing his dossier in the film's beginning.
 The closest anyone comes otherwise is Dr. Erik Selvig semi-dismissively calling him "the Hawk".
 During his prior cameo in Thor it wasn't even alluded to.

 X-Men Film Series